amitsahu03/amitcart/README.md

 ### Authentication

-- Techgiz has Login, Signup and Logout functionality
+- Amit's Cart has Login, Signup and Logout functionality

 ## ⚛️ Getting Started

-- Clone the repository on your local machine with the command below in your terminal and cd into *TechGiz-ecommerce* folder.
+- Clone the repository on your local machine with the command below in your terminal and cd into *amitcart* folder.

 sh
 git clone https://github.com/amitsahu03/amitcart.git